Jason5Lee/post-project/backend/api-document/post.md

 ### Request

 Query parameters:
-- `before`: timestamp of the last post on the previous page.
-This will return the most recent posts prior to the specified time.
-If not present, the most recent posts will be returned.
-- `after`: timestamp of the first post on the next page.
-This parameter is mutually exclusive with `before`.
-If this parameter is present, it will return the oldest posts after the specified time.
+- `offset`: the offset of the query.
+If not present, the default value is 0.
 - `size`: the maximum number of posts to return.
 If not present, the default value is 20.
 The maximum value is 500.
+The maximum value of offset plus size is 10000.
-- `creator`: the ID of the post's creator.
-If not present, all posts will be returned.
+- `creator`: If present, only the posts created by the user with the ID specified in this parameter will be returned.
+- `search`: If present, only the posts that match the search term specified in this parameter will be returned.
+Note that not all implementations support this parameter.

 ### Response